lucasmodrich/lucasmodrich.github.io/_posts/2015-07-21-a-tuscan-feast.md

 ![]({{ site.baseurl }}/assets/images/5080c-img.jpg)

-The feast commenced with an opening toast of prosecco and a delightful selection of antipasti.
+The feast commenced with an opening toast of Prosseco and a delightful selection of antipasti.

 We all sat down and the feast commenced.
 Following the antipasti dishes were two types of pasta.
 The first pasta dish was a pappardelle bussola, amd was absolutely amazing, and easily the best pasta dish I have ever eaten.
 The flavours were amazing, with (what I believe to be) a local mushroom and wild boar ragu.